Why Become a Relationship Coach?

-Most relationship coaching programs have a core curriculum that includes a variety of tools around sex and relationship coaching.
-They may also have advanced classes, to deepen your understanding of specific coaching aspects, like working with couples or using insights around childhood character strategies.
+You want to check if your desired relationship coaching program has a solid core curriculum that includes a variety of tools around both sex and relationship coaching.
+It is also important to see if they offer advanced classes, to deepen your understanding of specific coaching aspects, like working with couples or using insights around childhood character strategies.
 Finally, they might have internal group leaders or mentors who make sure they are tracking your progress, observing your sessions, and giving you feedback about your work.

 Once you graduate from your coaching program, you can start your private practice seeing individuals and/or couples, and possibly offering group workshops as well.
 Some relationship coaches do all of their coaching in group workshops or seminars.
 Others work from home, rent an office, or offer their services online.